 "Food" includes rubbish, canned food, stock feed, pet food, fuel and scented or flavoured toiletries.
 The salt in hiking boots, backpacks or clothing also attracts many small mammals.
 Appropriate storage and transportation methods vary considerably from place to place, so consult local land managers about the best practices.
-(Consider hanging your food if aren't traveling by vehicle, to avoid animals like Quolls and Possums from chewing through your food bags.)
-Keep a clean camp by removing all rubbish and even the tiniest food scraps and be careful not to drop food on the track.
+Keep a clean camp by removing all rubbish and even the tiniest food scraps.
 Consider double or triple bagging really smelly food scraps to reduce the odour.
+Be careful not to drop food on the track as well.